UA-SRC-data/src-data-pipeline/sample_data/README.md

 data_loaders repository
   * The column `variable_desc` i manually fixed to use ontology terms..
 We need a lookup file created in data_loaders to map these.

+The `output` subdirectory contains results from the reasoning process.